jimmycgz/ansible-pull/README.md

-# Make Configuration Management more Flexible by ansible-pull
+# Make Configuration Management more Flexible by Ansible Pull Method
 Best practice for a very typical use case: how to manage various workstations(dynamic ips, multiple OS types, can't ssh)?
 Try ansible-pull mode

 Find more details about ansible-pull on the official website:

 https://docs.ansible.com/ansible/latest/cli/ansible-pull.html

-## Use Case 1:
+### Use Case 1:

 I'm hosting multiple applications by several scaling groups load balancing for front-end layer, application layer and DB layer.
 The IPs get changed each time scaling happendes.
 How could I efficiently deploy the latest artifact with updated configuration to each server?
 How to make everything immutable?